-Discover the real meaning of safari (the Swahili word for “journey”) on a two-week adventure in Kenya, created and implemented by Kenyans to provide an authentic and impactful experience.
+Discover the real meaning of safari (the Swahili word for “journey”) on a three-week adventure in Kenya, created and implemented by Kenyans to provide an authentic and impactful experience.
 You’ll connect with the cultures and environments of this remarkable country as you explore national parks, visit wildlife reservations, and stay with a local host family.
 You and your group will tour urban centers—such as downtown Nairobi—and venture into the habitats of rare species like lions and rhinos.
-You’ll also meet and live with the semi-nomadic Maasai tribe, who live on a breathtaking national reserve, and learn about the Maasai way of life and their work .
-Enjoy two weeks of education and exploration in a country dedicated to preserving and protecting its vast natural beauty.
+You’ll also meet and live with the semi-nomadic Maasai tribe, who live on a breathtaking national reserve, and learn about the Maasai way of life and their work.
+Enjoy three weeks of education and exploration in a country dedicated to preserving and protecting its vast natural beauty.

 Most Global Prep programs accept participants between the ages of 13 and 18 years old.
 However, 13 and 14 year old’s aren’t eligible to enroll for certain Global Prep destinations.
 If you wish to participate and will be 13 or 14 years old at the date of departure for the program, please contact AFS for more information about specific program eligibility.
 Please also keep in mind that due to regulations mandated by the airlines, 13 and 14 year old participants will be considered Unaccompanied Minors and additional charges will apply.

 On this program you are likely to learn about these Sustainable Development Goals:

 Sample Program Itinerary to Kenya

 The below itinerary serves as an outline for the program, and each Global Prep experience will vary based on group size and opportunity.

 I. Arriving in Nairobi